 - Valerie, a transgender college student, couldn’t be her true self at home.
 Her father would say homophobic things and was emotionally abusive.
 Valerie began living secretly in an academic building on campus, while her grades fell and her depression grew.
 She finally dropped out of school and moved to California with nowhere to stay and only $5 in her pocket.

 Fortunately, each young person eventually found help through FYSB-funded shelters.
 The PSAs provides information for other youth in similar situations to contact the National Runway Safeline, a FYSB-funded hotline that connects young people and adults to local resources.
-The National Runaway Safeline is avalable 24/7 at 1-800-RUNAWAY (1-800-786-2929).
+The National Runaway Safeline Visit disclaimer page is avalable 24/7 at 1-800-RUNAWAY (1-800-786-2929).
 Support is also provided via email and live chat.